 Emergency power generators must be checked for proper functioning in a technic check once per week, the technic check must be recorded.
-In addition, these generators must be tested under work conditions at least three times per cycle; this technic check must also be recorded.
+In addition, these generators must be tested under work conditions at least three times per cycle, at sufficiently spaced intervals; this technic check must also be recorded.